Cones of Noether-Lefschetz divisors and moduli spaces of hyperk\"ahler manifolds: Generators of the NL cone

 So we can copy the proof of Theorem 3.4, with the upper and lower bounds for $c_{m, \mu}$ replaced by those for $p_{\Delta, \delta}$: we multiply $C_{k, \Lambda}$ by $M$ and $\tilde C$ (as part of the constant $B$) by $\zeta(k)\cdot D$. \end{proof}

-\begin{example} Continuing Example 3.3, the special basis \eqref{sec3:eq:sp_basis} for $S_{\frac{21}{2}, \Lambda_4}$ consists of the series With respect to this basis, the convex set $\mathcal{C}_S$ is the triangle with vertices This triangle can be described by the inequalities $x \in \mathbb{R}^2$ with so we obtain the radius for the largest incircle centered at zero. \end{example}
+\begin{example} Continuing Example 3.3, the special basis \eqref{sec3:eq:sp_basis} for $S_{\frac{21}{2}, \Lambda_4}$ consists of the series With respect to this basis, the convex set $\mathcal{C}_S$ is the triangle with vertices This triangle can be described by the inequalities $x \in \mathbb{R}^2$ with so we obtain the radius for the largest circle centered at zero and contained in the given triangle. \end{example}